-HUMANITARIAN ENTERPRISES OF LINCOLN PARISH MANAGEMENT'S DISCUSSION AND ANALYSIS (MD&A)
+LINCOLN PARISH DETENTION CENTER MANAGEMENT'S DISCUSSION AND ANALYSIS (MD&A)

-Our discussion and analysis of the Humanitarian Enterprises of Lincoln Parish (H.E.L.P.)
-Center's financial statements provides an overview of its activities for the year ended December 31, 2018.
-Please read it in conjunction with the H.E.L.P.
-Center's financial statements.
+Our discussion and analysis of the Lincoln Parish Detention Center provides the reader with an overview of the Center's activities for the years ended December 31, 2018 and 2017.
+Please read it in conjunction with the Lincoln Parish Detention Center's financial statements.